-In keeping with our standard of excellence, TotalMed Staffing's initial application process and ongoing quality assurance initiatives are designed with the primary goal to provide the highest quality of nursing professionals possible.
+In keeping with our standard of excellence, TotalMed Staffing's initial application process and ongoing quality assurance initiatives are designed with the primary goal to provide the highest quality of healthcare professionals possible.
 Our objectives include:

-- To recruit and employ those professionals who are dedicated to quality care with proven skill histories. - To provide a thorough orientation for each nurse so that he/she may perform his/her work in a safe and effective manner. - To provide consistent opportunities for staff education via our in-service training and staff development program. - To monitor the quality of nursing performance through regular on-site evaluations - To work closely with clients while modifying our service concepts to meet their needs.
+- To recruit and employ those professionals who are dedicated to quality care with proven skill histories. - To provide a thorough orientation for each professional so that he/she may perform his/her work in a safe and effective manner. - To provide consistent opportunities for staff education via our in-service training and staff development program. - To monitor the quality of performance using tools included but not limited to competencies, evaluations and surveys - To work closely with clients while modifying our service concepts to meet their needs.

-Each applicant undergoes a stringent screening process to verify skills and commitment to nursing excellence.
+Each applicant undergoes a stringent screening process to verify skills and commitment to excellence.